edwardaux/ScrapeKit/documentation.md

 # ScrapeKit Documentation #

+## Installation ##
+The recommended installation method is to add ScrapeKit as a git submodule.

+* Open a Terminal window and navigate to the root directory of your project, and and enter the following commands (assuming you want to install in a subdirectory called `Submodules/ScrapeKit`):

+		git submodule init
+		git submodule add git://github.com/edwardaux/ScrapeKit.git Submodules/ScrapeKit
+* Add the newly cloned files to your project using the *File/Add Files to…* menu item in Xcode.

 ## Script Layout ##
 The general layout of a script file can contain the following elements:
 ### Comments ###